Varssos/sw-notes/docs/source/linux/pc_troubleshooting/problems_with_system.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Check current
+1. Reconfigure lightdm
 ::

     sudo dpkg-reconfigure lightdm

 2. Install all necessary packages for cinnammon with lightdm
 ::

     sudo apt install lightdm-settings slick-greeter

-3. You can verify ``/etc/lightdm/...``  like here..
+1. You can verify configs here: ``/etc/lightdm/...``
+2. If cinnamon is not installed, install like `here <https://tecadmin.net/install-cinnamon-on-ubuntu/>`_
-4. On start you should check if cinnamon is selected if ubuntu UI is presented like here
+3. On start you should check if cinnamon is selected if ubuntu UI is presented like in link above